-The new year has just begun, and the last thing on your mind is probably going to the dentist.
+The new year has just begun, and the last thing on your mind is probably going to the dentist near you.
 After all, as long as you see him twice a year, there’s no issue, right?
-While technically this theory isn’t incorrect, you could be costing yourself a lot of money and valuable time by choosing to wait.
+While technically, this theory isn’t incorrect, you could be costing yourself a lot of money and valuable time by choosing to wait.
 If you’re wondering why you should be scheduling a dentist appointment for sooner rather than later, read on to learn just how advantageous it can be in the long run to start maximizing your dental benefits now.

 On January 1 of each year, your dental benefits restart.
 When pulling up the dashboard on your account, you’ll see a “0” next to your deductible and annual maximum.
 That means you have 365 (or 366 in 2020) days to use your benefits before they expire…again.
 So, if you’re wondering why the rush to suddenly start using them right now, here is a few reasons why:

-Although all of the reasons listed above should be enough to have you picking up the phone to schedule your next dentist’s appointment, the ultimate fact is that maintaining good oral health will do nothing but benefit you in the long run.
+Although all of the reasons listed above should be enough to have you picking up the phone to schedule your next dentist’s appointment in North Port, FL 34287, the ultimate fact is that maintaining good oral health will do nothing but benefit you in the long run.
 How?

 By preventing problems before they start, you are cutting down on time and money spent on restorative and emergency dental treatments throughout the year.
 Poor oral hygiene can result in tooth decay, cavities, gum disease, and more, all of which will have you seeing your dentist more frequently for treatment.
 But if you stick to your regularly scheduled dental appointments, you can avoid unnecessary procedures and instead keep your teeth and gums in optimal shape.

 If you’re unsure of how to go about navigating your insurance policy or are unaware of ways you can take advantage of your benefits, talk to a member of your dental team.